ONDC-Official/integration-hackathon-jan22/JSON Samples/logistics/fulfillment state enums.md

 ### Values used for fulfillment state

-The following values will be sent by the logistics BPP in `message.fulfillment.state.descriptor.code`
+The following values will be sent by the logistics BPP in `message.order.fulfillment.state.descriptor.code`

 - "SEARCHING-FOR-FMD-AGENT"
 - "ASSIGNED-AGENT"